jrybergDemo/testy-pester/README.md

 # Insert Demo here
 1. Analyze Module function
    1. Review module ExampleDevops `Remove-Image` function to show what we're running and what we should expect
       1. Simple function to remove an image if it exists.
       1. Try/Catch is nice because instead of returning with null, the cmdlet will throw if no image is found (Could just bury the error with `-EA SilentlyContinue`, but we want the messaging - sometimes there's a typo in a variable pointing to the wrong resource group 🤷‍♂️)
       1. Basically two test cases
          - Image exists & we remove it
          - Image does not exist and we do nothing
          - NOTE: Figured that out by reading my code, but that's why test-driven development is best, because you won't have to guess what your cases are afterwards :)
+   1. Review module ExampleDevops private function `Write-Message`
+      1. Will write to the appropriate stream based on message type
+      1. Three cases based on the three types of messages
+      1. Standardizes messaging output
+      1. Allows for throwing errors without terminating
 1. Analyze test file
    1. Explain scopes of the Pester blocks
-      1. Describe the function
+      1. `Describe` the function
-      1. Context is use case
+      1. `Context` is use case
-      1. It is each test per case
+      1. `It` is each test per case
          1. Can break these out as necessary, especially on longer functions
    1. Mocks are to keep the tests from actually doing anything IRL
       1. Essential for unit tests - instead of creating dependencies on actual Azure objects, we can pretend they exist.
 Save the real resources for the integration tests!